 --- kind: Gateway name: my-app-gw namespace: my-app spec: class: from-internet listeners: - address: ip: 18.104.22.168 protocols: ["http"] # implies port 80. routes: ... - address: ip: 22.214.171.124 protocols: ["https"] # implies port 443 certificates: - name: my-secret - apiGroup: certmanager.k8s.io kind: Certificate name: lets-encrypt-cert routes: - route: name: http-app-1 namespace: app-1 kind: HTTPRoute

-It also has some sane default protocols like: http, https, TCP… which map to predefined ports.
+It also has some sane default protocols like: HTTP, HTTPS, TCP, etc. which map to predefined ports.

 Last but not least, a route is used to describe a way to handle traffic given protocol level descriptions.

-A route can be of a different ressource (HTTPRoute, TLSRoute, TCPRoute…) and can therefore have different protocol level descriptions taken into consideration for routing.
-Each of these Protocols have different attributes which could be used for route matching.
-It can also be used to delegate to other Route Resources in a multi-tenant scenario, for example, where one team offers a global authentication service where you would want to forward from within your current scope.
+A route can be of a different resource (HTTPRoute, TLSRoute, TCPRoute…) and can therefore have different protocol level descriptions taken into consideration for routing.
+Each of these protocols have different attributes which could be used for route matching.
+It can also be used to delegate to other Route resources in a multi-tenant scenario.
+For example, one team might offer a global authentication service to which you want to forward requests from within your current scope.